raeesmghl/my-javascript-notes/README.md

-i created this repository as my personal notes
+#i created this repository as my personal notes

+##pattern for leaning :

+---

 ## 1 : variables